adamvonruden/Adam-VonRuden-Excel-Portfolio/README.md

-These are examples of my proficiency in Excel/Google Sheets
+These are examples of my proficiency in Excel/Google Sheets via data extraction